PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit gives Swin-style window-partition canonicalization one semantic owner in `passes/window_partition_layout.py`.
-One `ModelIRGraphIndex` validates every exact ordered/exclusive `RESHAPE -> TRANSPOSE -> RESHAPE` chain and replaces it with `SPACE_TO_DEPTH -> RESHAPE`; all topology, constant, shape/signature, dtype, quantization, option, and dynamic-shape decisions complete before mutation.
+The latest implementation unit completes the paired Swin-style window reverse canonicalization in `passes/window_partition_layout.py`.
+One `ModelIRGraphIndex` replaces each exact ordered/exclusive `RESHAPE -> TRANSPOSE -> RESHAPE` chain with
-Valid static ModelIR, lineage, options/provenance, pruning, and statistics retain former behavior.
-One runtime-inferable final-Reshape dimension is now preserved transactionally.
-Duplicate/later producers, public-input conflicts, floating/produced constants, missing output metadata, mixed dtypes, invalid grids, inconsistent signatures, and two inferred output dimensions are complete no-ops.
+`RESHAPE -> DEPTH_TO_SPACE` without rebuilding consumer maps.
+Static ModelIR, lineage, shared-constant clone naming, options/provenance, pruning, and statistics retain former behavior.
+One runtime-inferable first-Reshape dimension is now preserved transactionally.
+Invalid constants, topology, metadata, dtypes, quantization grids, or multi-dynamic targets are complete no-ops.
+Both window partition and reverse production calls now share this indexed semantic owner and Session LayoutState boundary.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.